better-internet/radworks-docs/docs/using-radicle/adding-a-seed-node.md

 automatically track you and share your data across its network of other connected peers [^1].
 This increases the availability of your data throughout the network, while making it easier to find others data as well.
 Upstream is preconfigured with a Radicle operated seed to bootstrap your connectivity.
+Adding more seed nodes to your Upstream configuration is a great way to improve data availability and redundancy.

+> To discover seed nodes, please refer to this <a href="https://radicle.community/t/list-of-public-seeds/1155">list of public seed nodes</a>.

 If you have removed the default seed and need to re-add it or would like to add a custom seed address, you can do so by following these steps:

 1. Navigate to **Settings**.
 There, under the **Network** header, you'll find